ChefBingbong/kademlia-p2p-ts/README.md

-**implementation of the the Kademlia distributed hash table algorithm in typescript. this repo is currenly a work in prgress**

 # Kademlia DHT Implementation

 This repository contains an implementation of the Kademlia Distributed Hash Table (DHT), a foundational component in many peer-to-peer (P2P) systems like BitTorrent, IPFS, and others.
 Kademlia provides a way for nodes in a distributed network to efficiently locate resources without the need for centralized servers.